RIOT-OS/RIOT/tests/pkg_openwsn/README.md

 The root node will now start sending beacons and other nodes will synchronize, and join.
 If channel hopping is enabled this can take quite some time (see [Synchronization](../../pkg/openwsn/doc.txt#Synchronization).
-Once leaf nodes have joined the network when issuing `ifconfing` you should see:
+Once leaf nodes have joined the network when issuing `ifconfig` you should see:

     ifconfig
     Iface  3      HWaddr: 0F:F4  NID: CA:FE